About Us

 Reynold Graham

-Program Coordinator (he/him)
+Program Manager, Public Safety (he/him)

 As Campaigns Organizer, Reynold develops strategies to create real safety rooted in addressing our communities’ basic needs in deep collaboration with Local Progress members.
 Reynold’s passion for organizing and policy began as he learned about his grandmother’s journey as a domestic worker in Jim Crow South Carolina, where she was excluded from basic worker and discrimination protections.
 Reynold comes from a long line of New York City government workers, having worked in a number of policy areas, including financial empowerment, workforce development, and homeless services.
 In addition to transforming public safety, Reynold is passionate about strategies to build local cooperative economies in an effort to disrupt corporate power and narrow the racial wealth gap.

-Program Coordinator (he/him)
+Program Manager, Public Safety (he/him)

 Iimay Ho